Hanzhuo-Gong/Mongoose-Practice/README.md

 This repository for personal Mongoose practice

-#step:
+# step:

-type mongo in the terminal to start mongo db
+-type mongo in the terminal to start mongo db

-type show dbs to see the local db
+-type show dbs to see the local db

-type use "db name" to switch to the dbs
+-type use "db name" to switch to the dbs

-use command like db."collection name".find() to look the data inside a collection
+-use command like db."collection name".find() to look the data inside a collection

-use atom to update, delete data
+-use atom to update, delete data

-type node "file name"(app.js) to update the database
+-type node "file name"(app.js) to update the database

-use command like db."collection name".find() to check the update of the database
+-use command like db."collection name".find() to check the update of the database